ewang212/CryoDRGN-Group/README.md

 If desired, checkpoints are available to load the models.
 CryoDRGN VAE has checkpoints `ckpts_000` and `ckpts_001`, corresponding to training on protein 000 and protein 001.

 Spatial VAE has checkpoints `ckpts_spatial` and `ckpts_spatial_mlp`.

+Note: Remember to change directory paths in config file to your local directory.